 The prognostic resources of the native sulfur are currently being assessed at 82 million tonnes, whereas the hypothetical resources at 231 million tonnes*.

 Table 1 shows resources and the current state of exploration and development of native sulfur deposits, whereas Table 2 shows similar data for deposits from which sulfur is obtained from the sour oil and gas fields.

 When documenting sulfur deposits the limit values of the parameters that define the anticipated economic resources are: the minimum sulfur content in the sample contouring the deposit of 10%, the minimum average sulfur content in deposits bed of 10%, the minimum deposit richness of 75m% and the maximum depth of deposit base of 400 m.

-Anticipated economic resources of native sulfur amount in 2018 to 502.51 million tonnes and those of sulfur from the oil and gas fields to 0.42 million tonnes (415.38 thousand tonnes).
-The output of native sulfur from the only one active mine Osiek amounted to 617 thousand tonnes.
-In the result of the oil and gas fields desulfurization there were about 23 thousand tonnes of sulfur as a by-product obtained, from which more than 22 thousand tonnes came from BMB (Barnówko – Mostno – Buszewo) deposit.
+The anticipated economic resources of the native sulfur amount in 2019 to 494.29 million tonnes and those of sulfur from the oil and gas fields to 0.39 million tonnes (390.08 thousand tonnes).
+The output of native sulfur from the only active mine Osiek decreased in comparison with 2018 and amounted to 555.5 thousand tonnes.
+In 2019, the exploitation of Basznia-1 deposit started, however the output volume was minor and amounted to about 13 thousand tonnes.
+The total output of the native sulfur in 2019 was equal 568.24 thousand tonnes.
+In turn, in the result of the oil and gas fields desulfurization there were about 25 thousand tonnes of the sulfur as a by-product obtained, from which more than 23.5 thousand tonnes came from BMB (Barnówko – Mostno – Buszewo) deposit.

 Prepared by: Robert Bońda